 Board Members and Employees

-No Board member of Meridian Library District shall derive any personal profit or gain, directly or indirectly, by reason of his or her participation on the Board.
-Other than compensation, no employee shall derive any personal profit or gain, directly or indirectly, by reason of his or her employment by Meridian Library District except through activities that may facilitate professional advancement or contribute to the profession such as publications and professional service and have been fully disclosed to the Board.
+No Board member of the Meridian Library District, member of the Board member’s household or business with which the Board member or a member of their household is associated shall derive any personal profit or gain, directly or indirectly, by reason of his or her participation on the Board as provided in Idaho Code.
+Other than compensation, no employee, member of the employee’s household or business with which the employee or a member of their household is associated shall derive any personal profit or gain, directly or indirectly, by reason of his or her employment by Meridian Library District except as provided in Idaho Code and through activities that may facilitate professional advancement or contribute to the profession such as publications and professional service and have been fully disclosed to the Board.

 An actual or perceived conflict of interest or nepotism may exist when the following occur: